Azure/azure-powershell/src/ServiceLinker/docs/Update-AzServiceLinkerForSpringCloud.md

 ```

 ## DESCRIPTION
-Operation to update an existing link.
+Operation to update an existing link in spring cloud.

 ## EXAMPLES